 Rule Functionality LAC Median Deviation Checks whether the LAC of the given BTS deviates more than a certain threshold from the median LAC of that provider.
-Pure Neighbourhoods Checks whether all found stations in the Neighbouring Cell List share the same provider.
+Pure Neighbourhoods Checks whether all stations found in the Neighbouring Cell List share the same provider.
 Neighbourhood Structure Checks the structure of the Neighbouring Cell List for certain patterns.
-Fully Discovered Nbhds.
-Checks whether all the cells in the Neighbouring Cell List have actually been found.
-Cell ID Uniqueness Checks whether there are other cells with the same Cell ID.
+Discovered Neighbours.
+Checks whether a certain amount of the cells in the Neighbouring Cell List have actually been found.
+Cell ID Uniqueness Checks whether there are other cells with the same CID.